Atlanta Fire Rescue Department

-The Atlanta Fire Rescue Department provides fire protection and first responder emergency medical services to the city of Atlanta, Georgia.
+The Atlanta Fire Rescue Department is the fire department of the City of Atlanta and provides fire protection and first responder emergency medical services to the city of Atlanta, Georgia.
 The department is responsible for an area of 132.6 sqmi with over 519,000 residents.
-As of January 21, 2021, the Fire Chief is Rod Smith.
+As of January 21, 2021, the Fire Chief is Roderick M. Smith.

 History

-The Atlanta Fire Rescue Department got its start in February 1848 when residents were ordered to have fire buckets ready in their homes.
-It wasn't until three years later, after several major fires, that the Georgia Legislature approved a bill that authorized the formation of Atlanta Fire Company No. 1, which went into service on March 25, 1851.
+Officially started in March 25, 1951, as the Atlanta Fire Company No. 1, the Atlanta Fire Rescue Department dates its history back to February 1848, when the city council ordered residents to keep fire buckets in their houses.

 Stations and apparatus

 The Atlanta Fire Rescue Department currently operates out of 34 fire stations, located throughout the city of Atlanta, organized into 7 Battalions, including an Airport Battalion commanding 5 Fire Stations that serve the Hartsfield-Jackson Airport.
 Below is a list of all of the fire station locations in the city.